 Drugs have been developed in spite of animal research and not necessarily because of animal research; it may just so happen that there is the same outcome in a particular species (or even particular age or strain or gestational status) to which the results can be extrapolated similarly by chance.
 The same findings could have been found through alternative methods and in fact animal research may have delayed the discovery of cures through abandoned treatments found to be ineffective in animals.

-HRA is not suggesting that medical associations and associated bodies do not have a genuine interest in curing diseases.
+Animal-Free Science Advocacy is not suggesting that medical associations and associated bodies do not have a genuine interest in curing diseases.
 However, perspectives on how this can be achieved are influenced by many factors; vested interests, support of the status quo, money (grant income for universities and institutions), career dependency and status are just some.
 Responsible parties don’t want to admit that have been sustaining an ineffective model (how can they explain that to the public who are donors, patients and tax payers?) and there are challenges with learning new research methods, changing engrained practice, the time taken to validate alternatives, technical issues in comparing results and pressure from peers not to speak out (see the videos Test Subjects and interview with Dr Ray Greek for more).

 Research is approved by peer review not systematic reviews or meta-analysis which would result in greater scrutiny of research projects.